-NKorea Claims No New Fever Cases amid Doubts over COVID Data
+NKorea Claims No New Fever Cases Amid Doubts Over COVID Data

 Some observers say the North’s elevated pandemic response has provided Kim with a tool to boost his authoritarian rule amid public complaints over long-running restrictions.
 They say North Korea could report a small number of fever cases again in the coming days.

-Foreign experts struggle to assess the true number of fatalities in North Korea with authority.
-They note the North's shortage of test kits would also make it virtually impossible for the country to determine whether aged people or others with underlying diseases died of COVID-19 or something else.
+Foreign experts struggle to assess the true number of fatalities in North Korea.
+They note the North’s shortage of test kits would also make it virtually impossible for the country to determine whether aged people or others with underlying diseases died of COVID-19 or something else.

 Shin, the university professor, stood by his earlier study that predicted North Korea would likely suffer 100,000-150,000 deaths.
 He said he used South Korean data showing its mortality rate of unvaccinated people for the omicron variant, whose outbreak North Korea admitted in May, was 0.6%.